 Simple… But no one said living it out will be easy.
 Especially now.

-A sincere thank you for devoting your time and attention to this fourteenth post in the series on Divine Appointments: Insights from God’s Calendar.
-Here’s an invitation to a free eBook, and to subscribe to the rest of the series:
+A sincere thank you for the time and attention you’ve devoted to this post!
+I’m wrapping up this series on Divine Appointments: Insights from God’s Calendar, which focused on the Feasts of the Lord and other insights from God’s Calendar.
+Nothing in the Bible is old news!
+Here’s an invitation to a free eBook related to that series:

 Here is the full list of posts, if you’d like to check them out.
 I’ve bolded and put asterisks on a couple that I think are critical reading right now!